 Freedive and snorkel around exposed rocky reef break 100-150m offshore, famous for world-class surfing waves and requiring very calm conditions for safe diving.

 7-day weather forecast for Sydney, NSW sourced from Open-Meteo.
-Shows daily high/low temperatures, weather conditions and rain probability — useful for planning your drive to Shark Island.
+Daily high/low temperatures, conditions and rain probability.

 Shark Island sits 100–150 m offshore from the southern end of Cronulla, a submerged rocky reef that breaks the surface in larger swells and hosts world-class surfing waves during south-east groundswells.
 Underwater, the exposed reef platform drops to around 12 m and carries a rocky reef assemblage that surprises divers given how relentlessly the site is battered above the surface.
 The fish life around the reef is good, and there is something genuinely novel about diving a famous surf break in the stillness that only flat conditions bring.